faluhe/faluhe/README.md

   <img src="https://user-images.githubusercontent.com/18241760/210921257-8417703c-3ed6-40a5-a468-45e021a9a037.png" width="150" height="320">
 </p>

-- <b>Khorugh - an app for people who live or travel to Khorugh city which is located in Tajikistan.
-This app includes news, jobs, events, currencies, weather and other city related information.  </b>
+- <b>Khorugh - a pioneering platform for people living or traveling to Khorugh city in Mountain Badakhshan, Tajikistan.
+This comprehensive app includes features such as news, jobs, events, currencies, weather, and other city-related information, providing a valuable resource for locals and visitors. </b>
   - to be released
 <!-- app screens -->
 <p align="center">